Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-stop-form-submit.md

 Take the above example.
 It will perform a POST request to a file called `post.php`.

-However, in modern development, we often want to keep the user on the page and do these transactions in the background by using JavaScript.
+However, in modern development, we often want to keep the user on the page and do these transactions in the background using JavaScript.

 Think about a search bar, for instance, how annoying it would be if it had to refresh the page every time you change the search query.